Halloween 2020 doesn’t have to be boring so I’ve come up with different ideas for the family including an awesome Scavenger Hunt printable.

 - Get out the Spooky Witches Finger cookies that I made yesterday along with a keto version of witches’ fingers for Mrs. CBB.

-- Search Halloween Movies on Netflix for kids or IPTV/Popcorn and pop some popcorn with butter.
+- Search Halloween Movies on Netflix suitable for kids and pop some popcorn with butter.
 I might make some caramel popcorn for me.

-- Put our tired little guy to bed then Mrs. CBB and I will watch a Halloween horror movie Hubbie Halloween and then retire to our grave.
+- Put our tired little guy to bed then Mrs. CBB and I will watch a Halloween horror movie and then retire to our grave.
 I mean bed. haha!

 - Next-Day: Eat more chocolate and take all of the Halloween decorations down and put them away for another year.

-Discussion: What are your Halloween 2020 plans for yourself, family, and kids?
+Discussion: What are your Halloween 2020 plans for yourself, your family, and your kids?
 How will you be handing out candy for Halloween 2020?

-I’ve love to read your feedback in the comments especially since this is a year of change for everyone.
+I’d love to read your feedback in the comments, especially since this is a year of change for everyone.

 RECENT BLOG POSTS YOU MAY HAVE MISSED